mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

     - ![](../imgs/cs188_HMM_example_ghostbuster_sonar.png)
     - so it might say if you read at (3,3) and the ghost is there , your probability of getting red is 0.9.
 Those facts live in the emission model , they say how the evidence directly relates to the state at that time.
     - ![](../imgs/cs188_HMM_example_ghostbuster_model.png)

+- The dynamics of HMM: alternation between *time passing* and *measurement*, *time passing* and *measurement*, ...
+    - Time passes
+        - which tends to diffuse where the ghost probability mass is
+    - measurement
+        - which tends to help us concentrate where the ghosts might be.
+    - This is the HMM process in action.

 ---